Graham Allison, Ph.D.

 Nicole B. Kruse, M.S.

-Chief Development Officer, Health and Peace Programs, The Carter Center
+Chief Development Officer, Health, Peace, and Education Programs, The Carter Center

-As Chief Development Officer for Health and Peace Programs at The Carter Center, Ms. Kruse directs the development activities for the Center’s programs, which include international efforts to eradicate disease and promote peace, democracy, and human rights.
-Before joining the Center, Ms. Kruse directed the corporate and foundation relations program at the CDC Foundation, associated with the United States Centers for Disease Control and Prevention (CDC).
+As Chief Development Officer for Health, Peace, and Education Programs at The Carter Center, Ms. Kruse leads the development activities for the Center’s programs, which include international efforts to eradicate disease and promote peace, democracy, and human rights.
+Before joining the Center, Kruse directed the corporate and foundation relations program at the CDC Foundation, associated with the United States Centers for Disease Control and Prevention.
 She also has prior professional experience in higher education and international trade.

-Ms. Kruse received an M.S. in International Affairs from the Sam Nunn School of International Affairs at the Georgia Institute of Technology, a Graduate Certificate in International Management from the School of Management at the Georgia Institute of Technology, and a B.A. in Economics and French from Hollins College.
+Ms. Kruse received an M.S. in International Affairs from the Sam Nunn School of International Affairs at Georgia Tech, a Graduate Certificate in International Management from the School of Management at Georgia Tech, and a B.A. in Economics and French from Hollins College.

 Thomas E. Noonan